-Since 2000, Centropa has compiled 1,200 interviews with Jewish Holocaust survivors and digitized 22,000 of their family photos, and we produced more than 50 short multimedia films and traveling exhibitions that focus also on Jewish life, not only the Holocaust.
-Targeting these six countries will enable us to further develop a regional network of teachers who can learn from and partner with each other for better results with their students.
+From 2000 to 2010, Centropa has compiled 1,200 interviews with Jewish Holocaust survivors in 15 European countries, and digitized 22,000 of their family photos.
+Based on these stories and photos, we have produced more than 50 short multimedia films and traveling exhibitions that focus also on Jewish life, not only the Holocaust.

 Our three core beliefs:

 - stories are universal, and connect us all

 - no one can teach a teacher better than a teacher